So your Kickstarter is over and it was successful… now what?

-- You will have to send a seperate survey to each reward level/tier.
+- You will have to send a separate survey to each reward level/tier.
 While this can be helpful to ask specific reward tier questions, it takes time to make so many surveys.
 So don’t get carried away with non-essential questions.

-- Ask questions that allow you to fulfill a backer’s possible add-on items or choices such as: sizes, colors, etc
+- Ask questions that allow you to fulfill a backer’s possible add-on items or choices such as sizes, colors, etc

 - You can also ask a few simple marketing questions like, where did they find out about your campaign.